bfloydd/coalesce/README.md

 # Coalesce

-Coalesce your backlinked notes into a single view.
+Coalesce your notes into a single view.

 ## Description:

 Inspired by Roam, Logseq, Influx, OneNote's Quick Notes, and Obsidian's "Backlinks in document" feature.

+This plugin addresses:
-This plugin addresses the challenge of organizing quick notes when immediate sorting into folder hierarchies is not feasible, such as during busy or stressful moments.
-It enables users to efficiently capture notes within a daily note stream and add backlinks at a later, more convenient time.
-Importantly, it ensures that these quick notes remain accessible, comprehensive, and easy to locate.
+1. The challenge of taking quick notes when immediate sorting into folder hierarchies is not feasible.
+2. Later finding and viewing those notes in a single view.

 ## Features
 - Replace Obsidian's Backlinks in Document with a more comprehensive and configurable view.
-- Use aliases to further narrow the view.
+- Use aliases and filtering to further narrow the view.

 ## Getting Started
 1. Enable daily notes, or even better, use the Streams Plugin.